jawdat-rana/un_resolutions_voting/README.md

 # Usage
 ```
 # Import the Resolution class
-from model import Resolution
+from resolution import Resolution

-# Create an instance of the Resolution class by passing the JSON data, alternatively url id of the resolution can be passed and JSON data will be fetched from the url
+# Create an instance of the Resolution class by passing the JSON data
 resolution_data = {...}  # Replace with actual JSON data
 resolution = Resolution(json_data=resolution_data)

-# or resolution = Resolution(id='4033397')

 # Access resolution attributes
 print(resolution.title)